 - Sleeping Capacity: Up to 5

-For a travel trailer under twenty feet, the Catalina Summit 165BHX is an excellent family bunkhouse travel trailer.
+The Catalina Summit 164BHX is an excellent family bunkhouse for a travel trailer under twenty feet.
 It features two 28” by 70” bunks and a 60” sofa.
-This is built with solid construction and offers a quality upgrade from similar bunkhouse campers we’ve seen.
-Enjoy amenities like a 12V fridge, 19,000-BTU furnace, GE stainless microwave, and a deep farmhouse-style sink.
+This bunkhouse is built solidly and offers a quality upgrade from similar bunkhouse campers we’ve seen.
+Enjoy amenities like a 12V fridge, 19,000-BTU furnace, GE stainless steel microwave, and a deep farmhouse-style sink.

 Airstream Basecamp 16